 Megan: Kansas City GMAT course instructor

-...only make the topics fun to engage the student, but also capitalize on their personal learning style so they may have the most success.
+...engage the student, but also capitalize on their personal learning style so they may have the most success.
 As I identify their learning style and what is most effective, I also equip them with knowledge and tools related to their learning style so they may become an independent scholar.
 As an biomedical engineer, my strengths are in the sciences (biology, anatomy, physics, etc) and mathematics (algebra, calculus, geometry, etc).
 I also tutor in test preparation...

 Education & Certification